boltlabs-inc/zkchannels-spec/tezos/1-setup.md

 We assume the merchant runs or connects to a `tezos-node` that has been initialized correctly and securely.
 This means that the node has successfully established a connection to the P2P network and connected to a list of bootstrapped and trusted peers.
 It is assumed that the node runs a version of tezos that includes support for the **Edo** protocol or later.

 ## Revocation database initialization
 The merchant must initialize a database `revocation_DB`.
 This database is used by both the `zkAbacus` and `TezosEscrowAgent` components, for processing payments and closing escrow accounts, respectively.
+More information on the merchant's longterm database is provided [here](merch-db.md).